The-Migus-Group/authentication-panel/oidc-authentication.md

 An RS reserves the right to constrain which IdPs it trusts, including non-allowlisted IdPs, and therfore MAY reject the authentication in a request for any reason it determines.

-### Subject Claim
+The RS MUST confirm the presence of all required fields, as documented in section TODO: XX of this document.

-The `sub` claim of the Access Token MUST be the user's WebID.
-This needs to be dereferenced and checked against the `iss` claim in the Access Token.
+The user's WebID in the `sub` claim MUST be dereferenced and checked against the `iss` claim in the Access Token.
 If the `iss` claim is different from the domain of the WebID, then the RS MUST check the WebID document for a `solid:oidcIssuer` property to check the token issuer is listed.
 This prevents a malicious identity provider from issuing valid Access Tokens for arbitrary WebIDs.

 # Security Considerations